tonygustafsson/game-of-life/README.md

 This is written in JavaScript (ES6), mostly as an experiment with Canvas element and JavaScript performance.

--   **index.ts**: The starting point of the game, controls the timer and initilize everything.
+-   **index.ts**: The starting point of the game, controls the timer and initialize everything.
 -   **canvas.ts**: Takes care of painting the canvas.
 -   **controls.ts**: Takes care of changing settings and pause/start/reset.
 -   **life.ts**: Creates all the cells, checks neighbors, creates and kill life.